-1954: Four days before his 20th birthday, a young truck driver named Elvis Presley paid $4 to record a 10-inch acetate demo at the Memphis Recording Service, an open-to-the-public business run by Sun Records founder Sam Phillips.
-The two songs Presley recorded, “I’ll Never Stand In Your Way” and “It Wouldn’t Be the Same Without You,” impressed Phillips enough that he had Elvis record his first professional sides for Sun Records the following August.
+1954: Four days before his twentieth birthday, truck driver Elvis Presley paid $4 to record a 10-inch acetate demo at the Memphis Recording Service, an open-to-the-public business run by Sun Records founder Sam Phillips.
+The two songs Presley recorded, “I’ll Never Stand In Your Way” and “It Wouldn’t Be the Same Without You,” impressed Phillips enough that he had Presley record his first professional sides for Sun Records the following August.

 1958: “At the Hop” by Danny and the Juniors reached #1 for the first of five weeks on the US Cashbox singles chart.
 The following week, the song began five weeks at the top of Billboard’s “Best Sellers in Stores” chart, and in March, became the group’s only British top 10 hit.
 The group originally went by the name the Juvenaires and had originally recorded the song with the title “Do the Bop,” penned by group member Dave White, and it was released by Singuar Records, a local Philadelphia label.
 Artie Singer, a local disc jockey and co-writer of the song, took it to a fellow DJ named Dick Clark.
 Clark liked the tune and suggested the group change their name to Danny and the Juniors and re-name the song.
 They re-recorded it as “At the Hop” and it became a local hit.
 In December they got the opportunity to be a last-minute substitute on Dick Clark’s American Bandstand television show, where they got to perform for a national audience.
 The song became a nationwide hit after ABC-Paramount bought the master recording and released it in January of 1958.

 1960: “El Paso” by Marty Robbins became his first and only #1 record on the US pop charts when it topped the Billboard Hot 100.
 It was also Robbins’ first single to chart in the UK.

 1967: The self-titled debut album by The Doors was release by Elektra Records.